 When you confirm Telemetry connection to EMS, you can instruct FortiClient to remember the EMS IP address.
-If a connection key is required, FortiClient remembers the connection key too.
+If the connection requires a key, FortiClient also remembers the key.
 FortiClient can remember up to 20 IP addresses for EMS.

 The remembered IP addresses display in the local gateway IP list.
 FortiClient can use the remembered gateway IP addresses to automatically connect to EMS.